Abhishek-choubey3006/Hrms_Docker/README.md

 If you Want to Run on localmachine follow step:
-1. setting.py -> Database{ HOST = "localhost} change host = db to localhost it will run
+1. setting.py -> Database{ HOST = "localhost"} change host = db to localhost it will run

 STEP TO CONVERT THE ANY PROJECT IN DOKCER CONTAINER